aarongilly/notes/content/Routine Frees the Mind.md

 **Routine enables difficult things to become easy.
 Soon you can autopilot the accomplishment of one essential task while devoting the mind to work on the next essential thing.** Doing the same things the same way every time enables you to maintain standards of performance and avoid [[Decision Fatigue]].
 It enables [[Multichannel Multitasking]].

+Be careful to stop and smell the roses every so often. [[Results are not Presence]].
+Don't fill your day executing routines only to go to sleep not being sure where the day went.

 ---

 ### Source